drjp81/jobanalyzer/README.md

 - [JobSpy](https://github.com/jobspy/jobspy) © 2023 Lucas Villalobos — Licensed under the MIT License.
 Huge thank you for getting that done.

+# TODO:

+Create a flow that completely bypasses thh AnythingLLM, if the OLLAMA stack is chosen.

 ## Ethical & legal considerations

 Please see [docs/ETHICS.md¸](./docs/ETHICS.md) for guidance on legal compliance, candidate privacy, secure handling of API keys and secrets, model limitations, and recommended operational safeguards.
 This project is intended for lawful, responsible use; do not use it to violate terms of service, scrape sites that prohibit automated access, or make automated hiring decisions without human review.